umarcor/osvb/doc/intro/frameworks.rst

 contributors.

-Cocotb provides shared libraries written in C++, which allows simulators to load Python scripts and interact with them at runtime through indirect co-simulation interfaces: VPI, VHPI or FLI (see :ref:`OSVB:Co-simulation`).
+Cocotb provides shared libraries written in C++, which allows simulators to load Python scripts and interact with them at runtime through indirect co-simulation interfaces: VPI, VHPI or FLI (see :ref:`Co-simulation`).
 Therefore, users can write testbenches for existing HDL designs using Python only.
 Direct interfaces such as DPI or CXXRTL are not supported.